Salta al contenuto principale

 Advanced (low-level) Settings guide

-Previously known as low-level settings, Advanced Settings mostly contain settings that go beyond the average user's competence and don't have application in the everyday use.
-AdGuard for Windows is designed to work without ever having to change any of them, but they will provide additional options in some corner-case situations or when solving an uncommon problem.
+Previously known as low-level settings, Advanced Settings mostly contain options that go beyond the average user competence and aren't applied in everyday use.
+AdGuard for Windows is designed to work without ever having to change any of them, but they will provide additional features in some corner cases or when solving an uncommon problem.

 Mindlessly changing Advanced Settings can potentially cause problems with the performance of AdGuard, may break the Internet connection or compromise your security and privacy.
 You should only make changes to these settings if you are sure of what you are doing or if our support team has asked you to do so.